 Larger tumors can obstruct the flow of bile, leading to the symptom of jaundice.
 Gallbladder tumors can also cause cholecystitis, inflammation of the gallbladder that can produce severe pain in the upper right abdomen.
 (However, it is important to keep in mind that the most common cause of cholecystitis is gallstones.)

 Clinical trials offer patients access to new drugs and treatment approaches.
-For a complete list of clinical investigations currently available at Froedtert & the Medical College of Wisconsin, see our clinical trials page.
+For a complete list of the clinical investigations currently available, see our clinical trials page.